 What This Means for the Ecommerce Video Landscape in 2026

 The production economics are restructuring.
 Mid-tier content — the lifestyle shots that populate email campaigns, the social videos that support a sale, the animated PDPs — can now be generated at a fraction of the cost of a traditional shoot.
 That changes headcount math, agency relationships, and budget allocation.
+This is the same shift we covered in AI for ecommerce: create more content without more work.

 Control is the new frontier.
 The early AI video story was about possibility — look, AI can generate video.
 The Kling 3.0 story is about control — now AI video does what you tell it to do.
 That shift is what makes AI video practically useful for brand-conscious operators who can't afford to publish content that looks off-brand or inconsistent.